tzaeschke/phtree/README.md

 # PH-tree

 The PH-tree is a multi-dimensional indexing and storage structure.
-By default it stores k-dimensional keys consisting of k integers.
+By default it stores k-dimensional keys (points) consisting of k 64bit-integers.
 However, it can also be used to efficiently store floating point values and/or ranged objects such as k-dimensional boxes.

 The PH-tree was developed at ETH Zurich and first published in: